 As this particle of air accelerates through positions 3 and 4, the Coriolis force increases , until such time that it is exactly equal in magnitude and opposite in direction to the pressure gradient force (position 5) The partice will now continue moving parallel to the isobars at the speed it attained at position 5, provided no external force comes into play.
 This confirms the statement in 1857 of the Dutch meteorologist Buys-Ballot which became known as Buys-Ballot’s Law, which states

-“an observer who stand with his back to the wind in the southern hemisphere, will have the low pressure on his right.
+“an observer who stands with his back to the wind in the southern hemisphere, will have the low pressure on his right.
 This is reversed in the northern hemisphere.”

 Avex Air Training – Aviation Meteorology